Chawinga: Tabitha joins Malawian sister Temwa at Wuhan | Goal.com

 Chinese Women's Super League side Wuhan have completed the signing of Malawi striker Tabitha Chawinga, on a two-year deal.

-The Wuhan-based outfit has sealed the acquisition of the Malawi international, having parted ways with rivals Jiangsu Suning.
+The Wuhan-based outfit has sealed the acquisition of the Malawi international, having become a free agent following parting ways with rivals Jiangsu Suning.

 Since her record-breaking move to Jiangsu in 2018, the 24-year-old helped the Chinese club to a quadruple in 2019 and was named back-to-back CWSL Player of the Year in 2018 and 2019.